-This story of seeing and knowing today, started forty-four years ago, in 1971, when I was at Cold Spring harbor.
-In addition to my work on Reversion, I am also the teacher of a summer course on the techniques of cell culture and transformation.
-In the class, a graduate student tells us of new work from California: taking the tumor virus of my laboratory, SV40; excising the T-antigen gene that encodes the virus's tumorigenic activity, recombining its DNA with the DNA of E. coli bacteria, and thereby generating a Recombinant E. coli for research on T-antigen.
+Today's story starts forty-four years ago, in 1971.
+I was, as you know, a young scientist running an NIH-funded laboratory studying tumorigenic transformation of cultured cells by small DNA viruses at Cold Spring Harbor.
+I was also the teacher of a summer course on the techniques of cell culture and transformation.
+In the class, a graduate student told us of new work from California: taking the tumor-virus of my lab, SV40, excising the T-antigen gene that encodes the virus's tumorigenic activity, recombining its DNA with the DNA of E. coli bacteria, and thereby generating a recombinant E. coli for research on T-antigen.

-I call the chief of that laboratory, Paul Berg, that evening from home with great trepidation to ask whether he has thought he might be opening a new pathway for the emergence of colon cancer in those of his colleagues handling the recombinant bacterial strain, since E. coli is a part of normal gut flora, what we would today call our microbiome.
-He is unambiguously unhappy with my call, but he takes me seriously and from that call emerges the Asilomar Conference a few years later, at which scientists in this and other fields involving recombinant DNA voluntarily agree to suspend research while the matters of safety are resolved in highly protected laboratories at the NIH.
+I called the chief of that lab, Paul Berg, that evening from home with great trepidation to ask whether he had thought he might be opening a new pathway for the emergence of colon cancer in those of his colleagues handling the recombinant bacterial strain, since E. coli is a part of normal gut flora, what we would today call our microbiome.
+He was unambiguously unhappy with my call, but he took me seriously and from that call emerged the Asilomar Conference a few years later, at which scientists in this and other fields involving recombinant DNA voluntarily agreed to suspend research while the matters of safety are resolved in highly protected laboratories at the NIH.

-The resulting Recombinant DNA guidelines remain in effect today and so far as I know, no one has suffered a serious disease from the technology, although a good case could be made that recombinant food plants carrying DNA encoding pesticide resistance are a really good way to assure the emergence of pesticide-resistant weeds.
+The resulting recombinant DNA guidelines remain in effect today and so far as I know, no one has suffered a serious disease from the technology, although a good case could be made that recombinant food plants carrying DNA-encoding pesticide resistance are a really good way to assure the emergence of pesticide-resistant weeds.

-Now for the current decade.
-A few months ago a group of nine scientists, led by one of the organizers of the Asilomar Conference, Nobel Laureate David Baltimore, published a paper in Science to argue that it was time to hold a "Second Asilomar," this time to consider whether there ought to be any boundaries set on possible work with the new Crispr-cas9 system for editing DNA.
+Now for today: In 2015, a group of nine scientists, led by one of the organizers of the Asilomar Conference, Nobel Laureate David Baltimore, publishes a paper in Science to argue that it is time to hold a "Second Asilomar," this time to consider whether there ought to be any boundaries set on possible work with the new Crispr-cas9 system for editing DNA.